xyding97/xyding97.github.io/_pages/about.md

 About
 ======
 I am a Postodtoral Research Associate at Princeton University/NOAA Geophysical Fluid Dynamics Laboratory (GFDL).
-Prior to this, I got my PhD from the University of California, Los Angeles (UCLA).
+Prior to this, I got my Ph.D. in Atmospheric and Oceanic Sciences from the University of California, Los Angeles (UCLA).

 I am broadly interested in atmospheric circulation dynamics, with research experiences covering sudden stratospheric warming (SSW), atmospheric blocking, surface air temperature variability, etc. These pursuits share a common theme: how do atmospheric dynamics contribute to weather and climate extremes?
 My current focus is on the role of the stratosphere in surface cold extremes.